dusty-phillips/macabre/README.md

 ### TODO

-- custom types with only one variant should not build a container class
 - custom types with no fields are probably not working
 - custom types with unlabelled fields are probably not working
 - most expressions aren't implemented yet